RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 #### Performance ####
 * (perf) An article's upload paths resolve in one query instead of one per image, and an image's `content_hash` is computed once and stored rather than on every event.

-Note: this restores images that were previously dropped, so articles will legitimately start dispatching images they have never sent before.
-Measured over 2452 published articles on one property: 2556 images restored across 803 articles.
-Plan a bulk re-sync accordingly.
+Note: this restores images that were previously dropped, so articles might legitimately start dispatching images they have never sent before.

 ### [4.0.1] - 2026-04-16 ###